jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 </Includes>
 ```

-Note that the `path` is relative to `base.stormdata`.
-Therefore if you place it in `(10)trymemode.stormmap/base.stormdata/MaievMod/QModify.xml`, the path will be `MaievMod/QModify.xml`.
+The `path` is relative to `base.stormdata`.
+Therefore, if you place it in `(10)trymemode.stormmap/base.stormdata/MaievMod/QModify.xml`, the path will be `MaievMod/QModify.xml`.

-If you would like to automate this process, I recommend to use the [Build XML tool](tools.md#tools-buildxml)
+To automate this process, use the [Build XML tool](tools.md#tools-buildxml).

->Note: If you wish to use the tool `npm run build:xml` to build the XML files, **All XML modifications must be inside the `Mods/GameData` folder (`./(10)trymemode.stormmap/base.stormdata/Mods/GameData`)**.
+>Note: If you use `npm run build:xml` to build the XML files, **all XML modifications must be inside the `Mods/GameData` folder (`./(10)trymemode.stormmap/base.stormdata/Mods/GameData`)**.
 Any subdirectories or file name (provided its ending with `.xml`) are not limited.

-Now restart the try mode, by either exit and reenter, or using the [`restartgame`](usage.md#cmd-restartgame) command, you should see Maive's Q Damage is skyrocketed with no cooldown:
+Restart the Try Mode by exiting and re-entering, or by using the [`restartgame`](usage.md#cmd-restartgame) command, you should see Maive's Q Damage is skyrocketed with no cooldown:

 ![Maiev Q Damage](https://i.imgur.com/yHJjpeo.png)